Dattatretya/kraftshala-weather-app-dattatreya/README.md

     -Date and time when the temperature is retrieved -Feels-like temperature
-    -Description of the weather wit a short message -Humidity
+    -Description of the weather wit a short message -Range of temperature when the maximum and minimum temperatures are different -Humidity
     -Wind speed
     -Visibility